skerkour/bloom-legacy/blog/content/2019-december-update.md

 ### Cryptography

 For the better or the worse, computers made copying data virtually free.
 It's inevitable.
-Wheter it be an eBook, an image or a text file.
+Whether it be an eBook, an image or a text file.
 Whether the data is public or private.
-In the long run, any piece of data will either become public or will be lost.
+In the long run, any bit of data will either become public or will be lost.

 But the asymmetry between those who store and proceed the data (*cloud providers*), and those who produce the data (*people*) create great power imbalances.